twinfoundation/logging/packages/logging-models/README.md

 # GTSC Logging Models

-Models which define the structure of the logging connectors and contracts.
+Models which define the structure of the logging contracts and connectors.

 ## Installation